Georgios Antzoulas

-Georgios Antzoulas (Γεώργιος Αντζουλάς; born 4 February 2000) is a Greek professional footballer who plays as a centre-back for Hungarian club Újpest.
+Georgios Antzoulas (Γεώργιος Αντζουλάς; born 4 February 2000) is a Greek professional footballer who plays as a centre-back for Veikkausliiga club HJK.

 Career

 Asteras Tripolis

 On 11 January 2018, Antzoulas made his professional debut in Greek Cup against Atromitos, while displaying his obvious talent in the U17 and U19 Super Leagues.

-Loan to Fiorentina
+Fiorentina (loan)

 On 28 July 2018, Antzoulas was loaned to Fiorentina, with a purchase option of €2 million for the summer of 2019.
 He has enjoyed a successful season with Fiorentina, winning the Coppa Italia Primavera and receiving a call-up to the senior squad, for three Serie A matches against Napoli in February and Milan, Parma in May.
 Antzoulas sat on the bench in all of those games.
 Interestingly, in the event Antzoulas made an appearance for the Fiorentina first team, his release clause of €2 million from Asteras Tripolis would be automatically activated.

-Loan to Cosenza
+Cosenza (loan)

 On 1 February 2021, he returned to Italy on loan to Cosenza.

 On 5 July 2021, Asteras Tripolis announced the extension of his contract until 2024.